Taneesh-Bhojawala/Campus-Exchange/README.md

 ## ✨ Key Features

-- **Verified Access:** Users have to register themselves as part of the college community and select their college then register themselves andbe part of the community.
+- **Verified Access:** Users have to register themselves as part of the college community and select their college then register themselves and be part of the community.
 - **Login via token**: Users are given a random token upon every login visit which has a fixed duration of expiry after which (s)he has to login again.
 - **OTP Verification**: OTP verification sent over e-mail registered by the users with expiry of 2 minutes.
 - **Item Listing**: Items can be listed by the users with price, quantity and image.